Skip to main content

 Yours to use, modify, and deploy

-Everything I deliver at handoff is contractually assigned to you: source code, infrastructure definitions, architecture diagrams, documentation, and test suites.
-You can use, modify, and deploy all of it without restriction.
-You can hand it to another developer, incorporate it into a product, or open-source it.
-None of that requires my involvement or permission.
+The custom work I deliver is contractually assigned to you at handoff: the source code written for your project, infrastructure definitions, architecture diagrams, documentation, and test suites.
+You can run it, change it, extend it, hand it to another developer, or build your product on it, and none of that requires my involvement or permission.

 Confidentiality

 I treat client code, architecture decisions, credentials, and business context as confidential by default.
 Client work doesn't get discussed with other clients.
-Credentials stay in your systems or in a secrets manager under your control.
-Architectural details don't go beyond the people working on the project.
-Formal confidentiality terms are addressed in the project agreement before any work begins.
+I keep credentials in your systems or in a secrets manager under your control, and I keep architectural details to the people working on the project.
+The binding confidentiality terms are set in the project agreement before any work begins.

 What tools I use and for what

 The primary AI tool is Claude Code.
 I use it to accelerate code generation, test scaffolding, refactoring, and documentation.
-Every line of output goes through my review before it's committed.
-I don't ship AI-generated code without reading it, and I don't accept AI-generated test suites as a substitute for understanding what they're actually testing.
+AI output goes through my review before it's committed.
+I don't commit code I haven't read, and I don't accept AI-generated test suites as a substitute for understanding what they're actually testing.

 For clients with compliance requirements or security policies that restrict AI tooling, I can work without it.
 That option is available from the first conversation.